Bat'leth

-The bat'leth (Klingon: betleH, rough pronunciation: [ˈbɛtʰlɛx]; plural betleHmey, [ˈbɛtʰlɛxmɛj]) is a double-sided scimitar/hook sword/lujiaodao hybrid-edged weapon with a curved blade, four points, and three handholds on the back.
-It was designed and created by Star Trek: The Next Generation visual effects producer Dan Curry for the Star Trek franchise, where it is the characteristic melee weapon of Klingons.
+The bat'leth (Klingon: betleH, rough pronunciation: [ˈbɛtʰlɛx]; plural betleHmey, [ˈbɛtʰlɛxmɛj]) is a double-sided hybrid-edged weapon with a curved blade, four points, and three handholds on the back.
+It was designed and created by Star Trek: The Next Generation visual effects producer Dan Curry for the Star Trek franchise, where it is the characteristic close combat weapon of Klingons.
 Curry has called the bat'leth "one of the iconic images associated with the show."
 It has spawned a smaller weapon, which became known as the mek'leth; in Klingon, this is written meqleH.
-A third weapon, a kur'leth, was later designed by Dan Curry, for the upcoming Season 3 of Star Trek: Picard, which has only been seen in trailers by its mek'leth similar handle over Worfs shoulder.
+A third weapon, a kur'leth, was later designed by Dan Curry, for Season 3 of Star Trek: Picard.
 Bat'leths have become an enduring symbol of the franchise among fans, and they are occasionally referenced in other media.

 Description

 A bat'leth is a curved blade approximately 5 ft long, with two spiked protrusions at each end and three handholds along the back which can be used to twist and spin the blade rapidly.